Chemical Kinetics, Markov Chains, and the Imaginary It\^{o} Interpretation: Stochastic Dynamics

-We note that the second property in the statement of Theorem~\ref{thdynamic1} was observed in numerical simulations~\cite{munoz1}.
-Moreover, it shows that the probability density of this diffusion is not necessarily supported in the whole of the complex plane, as required by the statements of Theorems~\ref{connection} and~\ref{connection2}.
-Next we state the counterpart of this result in terms of standard deviations.
+We note that the second property in the statement of Theorem~\ref{thdynamic1} was observed in numerical simulations~\cite{munoz1} and herein we offer, for the first time to the best of our knowledge, a mathematical proof of it.
+Moreover, it shows that the probability density of this diffusion might identically vanish in a certain disc for all times.
+Again, this is a consequence of the degenerated character of the diffusion and the particular structure of the coefficients.
+Note that we have not proven the global existence of solution and, in fact, a finite time blow-up is in principle possible due to the quadratic nonlinearity.
+If global existence held, then it would be interesting to determine whether or not the compact support property is global in time too.
+But so far both questions remain open.
+Next we state the counterpart of Theorem~\ref{thdynamic1} in terms of standard deviations.

 \begin{thm} Let $\phi(t)$ be a solution to~\eqref{isde} such that $\vert \phi(0)\vert >0$; then \begin{itemize} \item If $\mathbb{E}[\vert \phi(t^*)\vert^{-2}] < \infty$ for some $t^* \geq 0$ then $\liminf_{t \to \infty} \mathbb{E}[\vert \phi(t)\vert^2]^{1/2} \geq 1/\sqrt{2}$. \item Moreover if $\mathbb{E}[\vert \phi(t^*)\vert^{-2}]^{-1/2} \geq 1/2$ for some $t^* \geq 0$ then $\mathbb{E}[\vert \phi(t)\vert^2]^{1/2} \geq 1/2$ for all $t \geq t^*$. \end{itemize} \end{thm}